 Blue chip stocks are investments that you can just set and forget.
 These companies often have no problems beating quarterly earnings expectations.
 They also have strong management teams that can continue to innovate and keep the underlying business competitive.

 You don’t necessarily want your entire portfolio to be made up of blue chips.
-But allocating a percentage of your investments to blue chips will help add that level of long-term stability to your holdings.
+But allocating a percentage of your investments to blue chips will help add long-term stability to your holdings.

 What Are the Downsides of Blue Chip Stocks?

 As I mentioned, blue chip stocks aren’t for everyone!
-If you are a 20-year old investor that is looking to grow long-term wealth, then blue chip stocks might not be your first choice.
+Blue chip stocks might not be your first choice if you are a 20-year-old investor looking to grow long-term wealth.
 Here are some negatives to investing in blue chip stocks.

 They Are Boring

-Let’s be honest, this is likely the first thing most of us think when we hear the term blue chip.
+This is likely the first thing most of us think when we hear the term blue chip.
 They are boring investments that never really do anything.
-Of course, we are generally taking this perspective when we have a short-term investing horizon in mind.
+But, of course, we are generally taking this perspective when we have a short-term investing horizon in mind.

-But it is the truth and some investors like boring because boring investments are usually safe.
-Nobody says investing in blue chips is exciting, but over the course of years or even decades, they are about as steady as they come for growing your wealth.
+But it is true, and some investors like boring because boring investments are usually safe.
+Nobody says investing in blue chips is exciting, but over decades, they are about as steady as they come for growing your wealth.

 Gains Are Minimal

-Also very true.
-Blue chips have very little volatility.
-This is great for protecting your downside, but also severely limits your upside.
-You generally won’t be making 100% gains over the short-term with blue chip stocks.
+That is also very true.
+However, blue chips have very little volatility.
+This is great for protecting your downside but also severely limits your upside.
+So you generally won’t make 100% gains over the short-term with blue chip stocks.

-These are long-term compounders that really test the ‘time in the market’ saying.
-You won’t see many traders choosing blue chips as a scalp trade or even a day trade.
+These long-term compounders test the ‘time in the market’ saying.
+As a result, you won’t see many traders choosing blue chips as a scalp trade or even a day trade.

 They Can Be Expensive

-Not on a multiple basis but a stock price basis.
-A lot of blue chip stocks tend to be priced at over $100 per share.
-While that doesn’t seem like much, for new investors it can be difficult to allocate much capital to these stocks.
+Not on multiple bases but on a stock price basis.
+Blue chip stocks tend to be priced at over $100 per share.
+While that doesn’t seem like much, it can be difficult for new investors to allocate much capital to these stocks.

-Of course you can buy fractional shares or an ETF, but if you want to hold these blue chip stocks it will cost you!
+Of course, you can buy fractional shares or an ETF, but it will cost you if you want to hold these blue chip stocks!
 You can also take a look at options on these more expensive stocks.

-Options allow you to trade higher price stocks for less money.
+Options allow you to trade higher-priced stocks for less money.
 However, options aren’t as cut and dry as stocks.
-So make sure you start out with a basic options course to help you learn the ins and outs of options trading.
+So make sure you start with a basic options course to help you learn the ins and outs of options trading.

 What Are the Best Blue Chip Stocks?

-Ah yes the stock recommendations.
+Ah, yes, the stock recommendations.
 Take these with a grain of salt because there is never a ‘best’ stock.
-Some criteria I look for when I research blue chip stocks is profitability, cash flow, moat, and of course, dividends.
+When researching blue chip stocks, I look for profitability, cash flow, moat, and dividends.
 Not all young investors like dividend stocks, but I do!
 Here’s a short list of some of the best blue chip stocks on the market!

 Apple (NASDAQ: AAPL)